kevinherron/opc-ua-stack/README.md

 </repository>
 ```

-Release versions will be available from Maven Central and won't require an explicity repository definition.
+Release versions will be available from Maven Central and won't require an explicit repository definition.

 #### Stack Server
 ```xml